What Does Medicare Cover? A Guide for HR Teams to Share With Employees

 Does Medicare pay for hearing aids?

-If your healthcare provider orders testing, Medicare will cover diagnostic hearing tests to determine whether you need treatment for hearing loss.
+If a patient’s healthcare provider orders testing, Medicare will cover diagnostic hearing tests to determine whether they need treatment for hearing loss.
 It will also pay for the treatment of a hearing-related condition.
 However, Medicare won’t cover exams for fitting hearing aids or pay for the hearing aids themselves.
-Employees who want specific hearing aid coverage will need to obtain separate insurance.
+Beneficiaries who want specific hearing aid coverage will need to obtain separate insurance.

 Does Medicare cover the shingles vaccine?

-Medicare Part B covers some vaccines, including those for flu, pneumonia, and hepatitis B. However, the shingles vaccine isn’t one of them, even though it’s a preventive service.
-For coverage of the shingles vaccine, your retirees will have to sign up for Medicare Part D, which is the prescription drug benefit program.
+Medicare Part B covers some vaccines, including those for COVID-19, flu, pneumonia, and hepatitis B. However, the shingles vaccine isn’t one of them, even though it’s a preventive service.
+For coverage of the shingles vaccine, beneficiaries will have to sign up for Medicare Part D, which is the prescription drug benefit program.

 Does Medicare cover COVID-19 testing?